-The first things that pop into my mind when I say Netherlands are the picturesque tulip fields and the iconic windmills.
+The first things that pop into my mind when I say the Netherlands are the picturesque tulip fields and the iconic windmills.
 And for a good reason, the Netherlands being one of the biggest flowers’ provider in the world.
 With a rich cultural heritage dating back to the 17th century, the tulip has become an iconic symbol of Dutch culture.

 The best time to visit